CHARTER FOR SCREEN TALENT EUROPE

 ETHOS

 As a pan-European cultural network, STE is working for a society that is diverse, democratic, transparent, and open.
+It promotes diversity, equity, inclusion and sustainable growth within the screen sector.

 The network is conducted with mutual respect and constructive cooperation.
 Participation is driven by active member involvement, ensuring that all STE activities and projects are accessible to everyone, irrespective of gender, origin, social background, sexual orientation, religion, or physical characteristics.
 All STE-endorsed programs and projects align with these principles.